Plausible: Privacy-first web analytics plugin for WordPress

 There are some features that you can enable in the plugin.
 Here’s a look at those.

-To automate the plugin setup, you need to generate an API token in your Plausible site settings and paste it into the “API Token” field in the plugin.
+To automate the plugin setup, you need to generate a plugin token in your Plausible site settings and paste it into the “Plugin Token” field in the plugin.
 This will make it so that you can take all the actions directly in the settings area of our WordPress plugin without needing to visit your Plausible site settings.

 You’ll find a link to where to go to generate the token directly in the plugin itself.